feathers-plus/docs/source/v1/batch-loader/guide.md

 ### Batch Function

-The batch loading function accepts an array of keys and returns a Promise which resolves to an array of values.
+The batch loading function accepts an array of keys and an optional context.
+It returns a Promise which resolves to an array of values.
 Each index in the returned array of values must correspond to the same index in the array of keys.

 For example, if the `usersLoader` from above is called with `[1, 2, 3, 4]`, we would execute `users.find({ query: { id: { $in: [1, 2, 3, 4, 99] } } })`.
 The Feathers service could return the results: